azharalifauzi/omnigate/README.md

 ### 🌟 Full Control

-- No need for paid third-party services for simple tasks like rate limiting, websockets, CRON, or authentication.
+- No need for paid third-party services for simple tasks like rate limiting, websockets, cron jobs, or authentication.
 This boilerplate gives you full control of your data and backend services.

 ## 🛠️ Getting Started